phlpphns/thesis_Tex/README.md

 ## prerequisites

-This temlate requires that several LaTeX-packages are installed.
+This template requires that several LaTeX-packages are installed.
 Infos will be found in the directory _Preambel_.

-Using MikTex on Windows allows to install needed packages on the fly.
-TexLive (Linux) is easy as well, install them via apt.
-There is a MikTex for several Linux distros as wel.
+Tip: Using MikTex on Windows allows to install needed packages on the fly.
+TexLive (Linux) is easy as well, install them e.g. via apt.
+There seems to be a MikTex for several Linux distros as well.

-To visualize pieces of code _pygmentize_ is required.
-Often it is already available, Windows didn't give errors).
+To visualize pieces of code, _pygmentize_ is required.
+MikTex on a relatively plain Windows system didn't give errors.
+Linux worked well.

 ## usage

 ---> For compilation, you will need shell escapes like:

-*pdflatex -synctex=1 -interaction=nonstopmode --shell-escape template_thesis_latex*
+> *pdflatex -synctex=1 -interaction=nonstopmode --shell-escape template_thesis_latex*

 If you are using TexStudio press ALT+T and then T to open the console (terminal).
 Use one of the the various *latex_compile\** files that are provided.